Jabble/tamu-rdm-workshops/modules/research-data-lifecycle.md

 ## Simplified lifecycle
 This workshop series will cover data management practices within components of the data lifecycle.

+- Plan
-Plan -> Collect (incl.
-Discovery and Integration) -> Assure and Analyze -> Share and Preserve
+- Collect and manage (incl.
+Discovery and Integration)
+- Assure
+- Analyze and present
+- Share and Preserve

+*Make drawing of data lifecycle as covered in the workshop series*